 The term “scoop” in a journalistic sense has become a cliché, used far more by outsiders than those in the business, if it’s ever heard in newsrooms at all.
 But its most basic meaning – “to dig or shovel” – as well as its general usage as a colloquialism to describe an exclusive story that has a wide-ranging impact is most appropriate.

-has had its fair share of “scoops” over the last four decades, many of which have fostered systematic and systemic change in government and public policy, not to mention garnering a few Pulitzer prizes
+The Boston Globe’s Spotlight Team has had its fair share of “scoops” over the last four decades, many of which have fostered systematic and systemic change in government and public policy, not to mention garnering a few Pulitzer prizes along the way.

 But an upcoming series by the paper’s investigative unit will likely be a surprise to no one as word leaks out about what its reporters have been doing since January.

 “A soon-to-be published Boston Globe investigative report that is expected to target drunk-driving prosecutions in Massachusetts is creating angst in courthouse corridors and changing the way lawyers handle OUI cases,” according to a story in Massachusetts Lawyer’s Weekly last week (subscription required).
 “Court officials are steeling for what is believed to be a statistical analysis of jury-waived District Court OUI trials that will shine an unflattering light on the judiciary.”

 The Herald, which for years tried to develop its own “flashlight team” to compete with Spotlight, has also attempted to steal the thunder from its larger competition.
 Howie Carr, who likes nothing better than to tweak the Globe at every opportunity, wrote a column yesterday about the chummy relationships between judges and defense lawyers.
 He never mentioned the Lawyer’s Weekly piece or the upcoming Spotlight report, but sent a message to the Globe at the end of his column: “You read it here first.”
 It’s a line you can bet will be reprised both in print and on his radio show.